iCELAKE01/Options-Pricing-CUDA/project-readme_optionsCuda.md

-# Options-Pricing-CUDA
+# Options-Pricing-Using-CUDA-Through-Monte-Carlo-Simulations

 ## Slogan
 Parallel Power, Simple Config

 ## Overview

-CudaRuntime1 is a high-performance computing application designed to leverage both CPU and GPU resources for intensive computational tasks.
+The project is a high-performance computing application designed to leverage both CPU and GPU resources for intensive computational tasks.
 The project focuses on efficient options pricing calculations using CUDA parallel processing technology.

 ## Key Features